Matrix factorizations and Cohomological Field Theories: Matrix factorizations from -structures

 Note that the above realization depends only on complexes $[A_j\to B_j]$ and surjective maps $Z_j:A_j\to\OO_S^{\Si_j}$ (recall that $A'_j=\ker(Z_j)$).
 To realize the maps $\tau_M$ by chain maps we will modify this realization by replacing the complexes $[A_j\to B_j]$ with new complexes $[\bar{A}_j\to\bar{B}_j]$ equipped with surjective quasi-isomorphisms $[\bar{A}_j\to\bar{B}_j]\to [A_j\to B_j]$.
 To do this we will need the following technical assertion similar to Proposition 4.7 of \cite{PV}.

-\begin{lem} Let a stack $T$ and a vector bundle $\VV$ be as in Lemma \ref{generation-lem}(i).
+\begin{lem} Let a stack $T$ and a vector bundle $\VV$ be such that the assertions of Lemma \ref{generation-lem}(i) hold.
 Let $[C_0\to C_1]$ be a complex of vector bundles on $T$.
 For each integer $d>0$ there exists $m_0>0$ such that for any $m_1\ge m_0$ and any surjection

 one has

 where the bundle $\ov{C}_0$ is the fiber product of $C_0$ and $\ov{C}_1$ over $C_1$, so that we have a quasi-isomorphism of complexes

 \end{lem}